emilymuller1991/AIMS-Essay/README.md

 The files in the repository are described below:

+Please note, I have removed the files 1) and 2) since I did not obtain consent from participants to host online.
+Please contact me if you wish to have access to the dataset (emily@aims.ac.za).

 1) DecemberCut.csv
 This file contains the AIMS 2016/17 social network data for observation period December.
 The file codes individuals as numerics 0:41.
 For each individual, the file contains; County of Origin, Field of Study, Sex, Language, Appointed Supervisor and friendship nominations.
 The number of friendship nominations is between 0:8.